 Author of the popular I am Jack series as well as numerous picture books, short stories and young adult books, Susanne Gervay has devoted much of her life to social justice and creating engaging stories on issues that matter to our young people.
-Susanne is the regional coordinator for the Society of Children’s Writers and Book Illustrators (Australia East & New Zealand) and is continually on the move with various ambassador roles, and speaking engagements.
+Susanne Gervay is the regional coordinator for the Society of Children’s Writers and Book Illustrators (Australia East & New Zealand) and is continually on the move with various ambassador roles, and speaking engagements.
 Her ability to inspire young writers through her themes and engaging presentations is well known.
-If you ever get the opportunity to book her for a school visit – take it!
+If you ever get the opportunity to book the amazing Susanne Gervay for a school visit – take it!

 Share Susanne’s answers to our five questions with your students and inspire young writers in your classroom to engage with social issues and write about the topics close to their own hearts.

 Where do you get your inspiration, or your ideas, for your books?

 Emotional engagement with ideas is the key.
 That way our unique voice comes to the fore.
 What piques my interest and heart, inspires my writing.
 It can be deeply serious like bullying which I wrote about in my I Am Jack books.
 Or searching for peace, which is the theme of my picture book Elephants Have Wings.
 Or refugees making home as in the picture book Ships in the Field.
 Inspiration comes from my family, community, the world.
 Sometimes it is hilarious such as my father’s terrible jokes, or about friendship with all its simplicity yet complexity.
 Ideas come from the strangest places.
 From sitting under a tree and imagining I’m following Alice in Wonderland down the rabbit hole.
 Or trekking through mountains.
 Or walking along the beach.
 Kids give me so many ideas.
 They are funny and wise too.
 Ideas are about opening your mind to what is around you.

 Do you have any tips for teachers to inspire young writers who might be struggling with the blank page?